JulianaNovaes/site_location/README.md

 The `map.py` file contains all the functions that allow the program to run.
 It contains the entire process, from the loading of the files to the plotting of the map.

 ## Tests
 Tests were built using `pytest` and can be found in the `map_test.py` file.
-The report containing the results of the tests can be found in the `report.html` file.
+If you wish to run the tests, please type `python -m pytest map_test.py` in the project directory.